 Payment of a bill received after the due date results in assessment of a late payment fee.
 All fees and charges billed must be paid in full.
 Partial payments will result in assessment of a late fee.
 Payment plan participants who do not pay their scheduled payment amount by the due date are also subject to assessment of a late payment fee.

 NCAA PERMISSIBLE EXPENSES

 This fee is for approved NCAA expenses such as meals incidental to participation, approved housing costs and fees, missed appointment charges, and other NCAA approved costs or charges.

-PARKING permit (OPTIONAL)
+PARKING PERMIT (OPTIONAL)

-This fee is optional each term for penguin tuition promise students and will also allow the student to have unlimited access to shuttle service.
+This fee is optional each term for penguin tuition promise and accelerated online students.
+This will allow the student to have unlimited access to shuttle service.
 The Daytime parking permit will grant access to approved lots from 7:00 a.m. to 11:00 p.m.
 The Overnight parking permit will grant access to approved lots without any time restrictions.
 This fee is charged, upon request of the parking permit via Penguin Portal.
 The fee supports the operating and maintenance costs of campus parking facilities, roadways and sidewalks, as well as student shuttle service.
 The fee does not guarantee an available space in any particular lot.
 Some facilities are restricted (e.g. for students only, for faculty and staff only, or overnight parking only).
 The current Driving and Parking Regulations pamphlet and parking lot map should be consulted.
 The fee is refundable only if the student returns the parking permit access card and validation sticker within five days of either the withdrawal date or the last date of the 100% tuition refund period, whichever is earlier.
 This fee is non-refundable after the 100% tuition refund period and cannot be appealed.

 A daily fee is charged anyone without a permit who wishes to park in facilities designated for cash business.